Sunday, July 23, 2023

 This time I continue to clone or knock off subcircuits from the legendary ARP 2600 synthesizer.
 From my patient sponsor PCBWAY I recently received an ARP 2600 inspired synthesizer preamp PCB I laid out.
 Let's see if my design works or is butt.

-The box was a bit worn but the mic inside was perfect....being period correct and all, I will use that to test my preamp.
+The box was a bit worn but the mic inside seemed to be good as new....being period correct and all, I will use that to test my preamp.

-The mic terminates in a 1/4" plug; I used a 3.5mm cable adapter a DJ I worked with long ago gave me.
+The mic terminates in a 1/4" plug; I used a 3.5mm cable adapter.
 Can't beat FREE.

 ARP's design is a single op amp stage with a 3 way switch to select x10, x100 or x1000 boost by choosing different resistors in its negative feedback loop.

-I know (knew?) zlich about mic preamp design but digging around the Internet:using op amps for the gain stages was an easy way to go.
+I know (knew?) zilch about mic preamp design but digging around the Internet: using op amps for the gain stages was an easy way to go.

 I figured the hardest thing was finding a "Range" 3 or 4 position toggle switch I liked.
 After a bit of thought I decided to have each output signal (x10, x100, x1000) have its own 3.5mm jack instead of using a switch.
 This took up more space but was simpler to lay out.